Aughton, Lancashire

-Aughton is a village and civil parish in the Borough of West Lancashire of Lancashire, England, between Ormskirk and Maghull.
-It is a residential area with tree lined roads being found in all parts of the parish and an area of 1,658 hectares.
-The northern part is known as Aughton village, the south-west as Holt Green and the south-east as Town Green.
+Aughton is a village and civil parish in the West Lancashire district of Lancashire, England.
+It is located between Ormskirk and Maghull, approximately 10 mi north of Liverpool and 17 mi south-west of Preston.

+The parish is rural to the south and west.
+The north-east contains Town Green and the southern part of Aughton Park, which are suburbs of Ormskirk.
+The village of Aughton is located in the south-west.

+Internationally, the village is known for its three fine dining restaurants with five Michelin stars between them as of 2025.

 Demographics and politics

-At the 2001 Census, Aughton had a population of 8,342, reducing to 8,068 at the 2011 Census.
-The parish includes Aughton village itself, and part of the Aughton Park estate, which is a southern suburb of Ormskirk, along with Town Green in the south-east and Holt Green in the south-west.
+At the 2021 Census Aughton had a population of 8,034, a reduction from 8,068 at the 2011 Census and 8,342 at the 2001 Census.
+The parish includes the village of Aughton and the adjacent area of Holt Green, and the southern part of Aughton Park, and Town Green.

 Aughton has its own parish council.
 It is part of the Aughton and Downholland electoral ward for West Lancashire District Council elections and the West Lancashire constituency for the House of Commons elections.

-Communications
+Transport

-Aughton is bounded on the west by the A59 Liverpool to Preston road and bisected to the east by the B5197 Ormskirk to Kirkby road that runs north-south through the village.
+The A59 road, which runs between Liverpool and York, passes through the parish from north to south, bypassing Aughton village to the west.
+The B5197 road also runs north-south through the village.

 The parish has two railway stations, Town Green and Aughton Park, both on the Northern Line of the Merseyrail network, and part of the former Liverpool, Ormskirk and Preston Railway.